Richd0tcom/mammon/README.md

-# Mammon | FX Trading System Architecture
+# Mammon | FX Trading System Design/Architecture

 ## Overview

-Mammon is a scalable currency trading application designed to handle multi-currency wallets, real-time conversions, and trading between Naira (NGN) and other international currencies.
+Mammon is a system design implementation of a scalable currency trading application designed to handle multi-currency wallets, real-time conversions, and trading between Naira (NGN) and other international currencies.
 The system employs a distributed architecture with specialized services to ensure high performance, reliability, and real-time updates.

 ## System Architecture